-Maintaining a healthy, functional, and satisfying relationship is one of the hardest things that we will ever have to do.
+Maintaining a healthy, functional, and satisfying relationship is hard.
 The struggle is real.
-On average, couples wait six years from the first signs of problems before they seek help.
+On average, couples wait six years from the first signs of problems before seeking help.
 About 40 percent of first marriages end in divorce and 60 percent of second marriages.
 Whether you are in a monogamous or non-monogamous relationship structure, I can help you move your partnership in the direction you desire.

-My approach to couples work is primarily influenced by PACT (Psychobiological Approach to Couple Therapy), which draws upon the body, neuroscience, attachment theory, family systems, mindfulness, psychoanalytic/psychodynamic, and social justice.
-Depending on each couples specific needs, I also draw from a background in the Developmental Model (Couple’s Institute), the work of Ester Perel, EFT (Emotionally Focused Therapy), and a number of other models.
+My approach to couples work is primarily influenced by Psychobiological Approach to Couple Therapy (PACT), which draws upon the body, neuroscience, attachment theory, family systems, mindfulness, psychoanalytic/psychodynamic, and social justice.
+Depending on each couples’ specific needs, I also draw from a background in the Developmental Model (Couple’s Institute), the work of Ester Perel, Emotionally Focused Therapy (EFT), and a number of other models.

 One of the many joys of working with couples from a PACT perspective is helping couples learn to become better attuned to each other in the here-and-now and to always put their relationship first.
 Secure functioning couples can argue about the very difficult problems they face without being a threat to each other; and without threatening the relationship.

 Addressing sexual difficulties (e.g., desire discrepancy, sexual dysfunction/pain, past sexual trauma, out-of-control sexual behaviors) and being able to articulate your sexual needs and desires with your partner(s).

 Creating a mutually beneficial couple agreement: What are the new rules of engagement for your partnership(s)?
 Are you willing and committed to forming satisfying and lasting agreements based on fairness, justice, sensitivity, and respect?
 And if not, what prevents you from doing so?